 AI systems complicate compliance because they’re dynamic by nature.
 Models evolve.
 Data drifts.
 Code retrains itself.
 Traditional “snapshot” certification approaches, once and done, no longer work.

 CRA directly challenges this model's opacity.
 It requires transparency into the digital components of a system, ongoing monitoring, and vulnerability disclosure within 24 hours.
 In practice, that means organizations deploying AI must maintain traceability: which model version is running, what data it was trained on, and how updates are validated.
+When combined with NIS2’s real-time incident response obligations, AI systems at the edge must now be auditable, explainable, and secure at runtime – not just during design reviews.

 Supply Chain Transparency Becomes Non-Negotiable